Advanced Sleep Apnea and Snoring Center of Kentuckiana

 Vivaer – non-invasive approach to reshape nasal tissue.
 The Vivaer Nasal Airway Remodeling device delivers radiofrequency energy to the nasal valve area to treat nasal obstruction.

-Turbinate reduction – Minor procedure to correct the problem of nasal obstruction by reducing the turbinate size and thereby decreasing airway resistance while preserving the natural function of the turbinates.
+Turbinate reduction – A minor procedure to correct the problem of nasal obstruction by reducing the turbinate size and thereby decreasing airway resistance while preserving the natural function of the turbinates.

 Pillar procedure – This is one of the most simple sleep apnea services available, because it is performed in the office, using only local anesthesia, and allows people to immediately resume normal activities.
 The entire procedure takes place in our office and typically in less than 20 minutes.
 And since the procedure doesn’t involve removal or destruction of tissue, there is minimal discomfort or impact on everyday activities such as eating and speaking.

-Palate reduction – Stiffening the soft palate can reduce this vibration and therefore reduces snoring intensity—all in as little as 20 minutes!
+Palate reduction – Stiffening the soft palate can reduce this vibration and therefore reduce snoring intensity—all in as little as 20 minutes!

 Inspire – We are the first practice in Kentucky to offer this procedure.
 It is a fully implanted system that continuously monitors a patient’s breathing patterns and delivers mild stimulation to key airway muscles which keeps the airway open during sleep.